kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 **NOTE:** These are estimates and your personal experience may vary.
 The more time you can spend working as a team and regularly communicating within your team, the better off your experience will be.

+### Slack Channel

+There is a channel on the Kubernetes Slack workspace, `release-comms`, which is used by the communications release team to coordinate their efforts.
+If you're on the communications team, or applying to be, then it would be advantageous to follow along with the conversations.

 ## Release Milestone Activities:

 ### Week 1